-Most car accident insurance settlements are not taxable in New York.
-Whether or not your settlement can be taxed depends on the kinds of damages you are awarded and the structure of your settlement.
+Generally, personal injury settlements, including car insurance settlements, are not taxable in New York.
+Whether or not your settlement can be taxed depends on the kinds of damages you are awarded and the structure of the settlement negotiated for you by your car accident lawyers.

 Economic Damages in Car Collision Cases

 Economic damages are compensation for your financial losses caused by the crash.
 These damages are meant to compensate you for both your past and future injury-related expenses.
-Some compensable economic damages include:
+Under personal injury law, some compensable economic damages include:

 - Hospital bills